 Non-derivative financial assets with fixed or determinable payments and fixed maturities are classified as HTM when the Company has the positive intention and ability to hold until maturity.
-These investments are initially recognised at cost, being the fair value of the consideration paid for the acquisition of the investment.
+These investments are initially recognised at fair value.
 After initial measurement, HTM financial assets are measured at amortised cost, using the effective yield method, less impairment losses.
-Gains and losses are recognised in the statement of income when the investments are derecognised or impaired, as well as through the amortisation process.
+Gains and losses are recognised in profit or loss when the investments are derecognised or impaired, as well as through the amortisation process.

+- 2.2 Summary of Significant Accounting Policies (continued)

+- (e) Financial investments (continued)

-(iii) Loans and receivables ("LAR")
+- (iii) Loans and receivables ("LAR")

 LAR are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-These investments are initially recognised at cost, being the fair value of the consideration paid for the acquisition of the investment.
+These investments are initially recognised at fair value.
 After initial measurement, LAR are measured at amortised cost, using the effective yield method, less impairment losses.
-Gains and losses are recognised in the statement of income when the investments are derecognised or impaired, as well as through the amortisation process.
+Gains and losses are recognised in profit or loss when the investments are derecognised or impaired, as well as through the amortisation process.